-Substance Abuse Treatment for Persons with Co-Occurring Disorders
+Substance Abuse Treatment for Co-Occurring Disorders

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), nearly 8.9 million Americans suffer from co-occurring disorders (e.g. mental illnesses) alongside a substance use disorder.
 Substance abuse treatment at The Recovery Village includes a dual diagnosis process to identify co-occurring disorders so that mental health counseling can be integrated accordingly.
 For many clients, the two diagnoses (substance abuse and mental illness) are deeply intertwined, requiring simultaneous treatment.

 Substance abuse treatment for people with co-occurring disorders begins with a baseline of information taken to identify the issues at hand.
 With the therapist, the patient can create goals they would like to reach over the course of counseling sessions.
 Some common psychotherapies include: